Bridging the Gap between Learning and Inference for Diffusion-Based Molecule Generation: Methodology

-\paragraph{Probability Temperature Annealing.} Hoping the model can learn the data distribution more smoothly during training, We use monotonic decline functions to control the selection probability.
+\textbf{Probability temperature annealing.} Hoping the model can learn the data distribution more smoothly during training, we use monotonic decline functions to control the selection probability.
 Intuitively, we need this probability curve to have a lower cooling rate at the beginning of training, that is, a smaller derivative value, and a higher cooling rate at the end of training, so that it can quickly adapt to changes from training to inference.
 We take the OR~\citep{zhang2019bridge} model's curve as the first one, which goes with a hyperparameter (equation~\ref{pta:eq:ori}) and is borrowed from Bengio~\citep{bengio2015scheduled}.
 However, under its default setting (shown in Setup), the probability $p_T$ cools too quickly, which is not conducive to learning a robust data distribution.

-So we propose two other temperature anneals, one is linear annealing (equation~\ref{pta:eq:ln}) and the other is arc annealing (equation~\ref{pta:eq:arc}).
+To make the learning process more stable, we propose two other temperature anneals, one is linear annealing (equation~\ref{pta:eq:arc} left) and the other is arc annealing (equation~\ref{pta:eq:arc} right).
 For the sake of conciseness, this can also be regarded as $p = \sqrt{r^2 - e^2}/r$), we use a modified quarter circle curve as the cooling curve, make the result a real number and finally regularize it to ensure that the curve value range is in $[0, 1]$).
 In order to avoid $p_T$ being too low in the later stages of training, the model basically enters the self-verification learning stage, which has been reinforcing bias and making it difficult to learn the original distribution.
 We use ${\rm min}(p, {\rm lower\_bound})$ to obtain the probability of actual use.